WicCaesar/42RIO/README.md

-# 42 Header for VSCode
+# 42 SP Header for VSCode

-This extension provides the 42 header integration in VS Code.
+This Unofficial extension provides the 42 header integration in VS Code. with a small adjustment in the header (SP).

 ```bash
 # **************************************************************************** #